-Three snowshed areas have been most affected by the drought: Northern Sierra/Trinity, Central Sierra and Southern Sierra.
+Three snowpack areas have been most affected by the drought: Northern Sierra/Trinity, the Central Sierra Nevada and the Southern Sierra.
 The Sierra Nevada snowpack typically melts in the spring and summer.
 It collects in reservoirs and provides about one-third of the water Californians use each year.
 Even with recent storms, reservoir storage is significantly below average.
-As of April 2014, Shasta was at 62 percent of its historical average.
-Similarly, Oroville storage was at 65 percent and Folsom Lake was at 71 percent.
+As of March 2015, Shasta Lake was at 78 percent of the historical average.
+Similarly, Lake Oroville storage was at 49 percent, and Folsom Lake was at 58 percent.

-California imports an estimated 3 - 4 percent of its total hydroelectricity from the Pacific Northwest—which is projecting surpluses through 2018—and the Hoover Dam in the Pacific Southwest, where conditions for hydroelectric generation appear stable through 2015.
+California imports an estimated 3 to 4 percent of its total hydroelectricity from the Pacific Northwest and the Hoover Dam in the Southwest.

 Monitoring the Situation

-The California Energy Commission is part of the state's Drought Task Force that is monitoring and assessing drought impacts on hydropower generation, and by extension, the California electricity supply.
+Governor Brown convened an interagency Drought Task Force to provide a coordinated assessment of the state's dry conditions and provide recommendations on current and future state actions.
+The Energy Commission is part of the Drought Task Force that monitors and assesses drought impacts on hydropower generation, and by extension, California's electricity supply.

-The Energy Commission is also part of the interagency Electricity Working Group comprised of staff from the State Water Resources Control Board, Department of Water Resources, California Public Utilities Commission and the California Independent System Operator.
-The group is an extension of the Drought Task Force and is lead by a representative from the Governor's Office.
+The Energy Commission is also part of the interagency Electricity Working Group, comprised of staff from the State Water Resources Control Board, Department of Water Resources, California Public Utilities Commission, and the California Independent System Operator.
+The group is an extension of the Drought Task Force and is led by the Governor's Office.

-The Group's purpose is to develop actions that are necessary and prudent to protect California's energy supply and service reliability that could be impacted by the drought.
+The Electricity Working Group develops necessary actions to protect California's energy supply and service reliability that could be affected by the drought.
 It is tasked with:

-- Developing tools to illustrate the impact of drought so that decision makers can better evaluate hydropower generation and electricity reliability.
+- Developing tools to illustrate the effect of the drought so that decision makers can better evaluate hydropower generation and electricity reliability.

 - Monitoring hydropower generation impacts.